 Kendyl was the driving force behind the development of the K-16 Data Profile and the adoption of the Gateway Course of Study for WCSD and the state of Nevada in the last years of her life.

-Her philosophy on teaching was that it is an art and a science and is an extraordinarily creative process.
-You take the subject matter and present it in compelling, effective manner.
+Her philosophy of teaching was that it is an art and a science and is an extraordinarily creative process.
+You take the subject matter and present it in a compelling, effective manner.
 When it works, it is a joy to behold.
 She touched the lives of countless students and her impact on those students was immense.
-Her actions in education reflected her basic principles: Expect students and teachers to have high expectations for themselves, always do what is right for students, create and meet high standards in public education for all kids and all schools, and prepare students for success beyond the public school system.
+Her actions in education reflected her basic principles: expect students and teachers to have high expectations for themselves, always do what is right for students, create and meet high standards in public education for all kids and all schools, and prepare students for success beyond the public school system.
 Kendyl Depoali died of cancer at age 57 just three months after her illness forced her to retire from the WCSD.

 In a 2003 Sparks High graduation speech, Kendyl exemplified her faith in the potential of the Washoe County School District and its students.
-She wrote, "Public education allows us to frame our own futures to choose what those futures will be regardless of gender, skin color, disability, or wealth.
+She wrote, "Public education allows us to frame our own futures to choose what those futures will be, regardless of gender, skin color, disability, or wealth.
 Public education is the great opener of doors, the leveler of playing fields, the purveyor of equal opportunities.
 This country rewards effort, hard work, and education.
 You've got a good start, but get as much education as you can."She died September 17, 2007, in her home, at age 57, just three short months after her illness forced her to retire from the WCSD, following a long and courageous battle with cancer.Although her life was cut short, her legacy is long and enduring.

 - The Washoe County School District website may contain links that lead to resources, video, etc., which is located on servers that are not maintained or controlled by the District.
 The District is not responsible for the contents of any such referenced websites or for the availability of access to such websites.